spray/spray/docs/documentation/spray-io/predefined-stages.rst

 Predefined Stages
 =================

-*spray-io* comes with a number of predefined pipeline stages, which you can "bake into" you own pipeline stack, where you seem fit.
+*spray-io* comes with a number of predefined pipeline stages, which you can "bake into" your own pipeline stack, where you seem fit.

 .. _TickGenerator: